Routes of administration and special handling of drugs

 - Urethral: Administration into the urethra.

-- Topical: Administration to a particular spot on the outer surface of the body.
+- Topical: Administration to a particular spot on the outer surface of the body or skin.

 Special handling and hazardous drugs

-The National Institute for Occupational Safety and Health (NIOSH) considers a drug to be hazardous if it exhibits one or more of the following characteristics in humans or animals - carcinogenicity, teratogenicity, or developmental toxicity, reproductive toxicity, organ toxicity at low doses, genotoxicity, or structure and toxicity profiles of new drugs that mimic existing hazardous drugs.
-These include various antineoplastic, cytotoxic medications, anesthetic agents, antiviral agents, etc. Examples include warfarin, fluorouracil (5-FU), cyclophosphamide, tamoxifen, oxytocin, etc.
+The National Institute for Occupational Safety and Health (NIOSH) considers a drug hazardous if it exhibits one or more of the following characteristics in humans or animals:

-Personal protective equipment, such as gloves, masks, etc., should be worn while handling hazardous medications, e.g., when counting tablets on the tray.
+Personal protective equipment (PPE), such as gloves and masks, should be worn while handling hazardous medications (for example, when counting tablets on a tray).
 Hazardous drugs must be stored separately from other medications on a separate shelf and clearly marked.
 Special bags should be used to dispose of hazardous medications, and separate counting trays should be used to count hazardous drugs.